The Concept of Virtue

 5. A virtue is an acquired, not an inborn trait.
 Being necessary for their proper functioning, however, humans are born with the capacity to acquire and develop it.
 Central to this process is acting repeatedly in a manner that is consistent with the purpose of the virtue and the emotion intrinsic to it.
 Regular and recurring practice over the long term ingrains the trait in one’s character and makes it a stable habit.
 Once a habit, the person has a natural tendency (is disposed or inclined) to act out of that virtue consistently, with relative ease, and in some cases even with delight or pleasure.

-6. A virtue is the opposite of and the antidote to, a vice or defect of character, a trait conducive to moral, emotional, spiritual, and often physical decline, deterioration, and failure.
+6. A virtue is the opposite of and the antidote to, a vice or defect of character, the latter being a trait that is conducive to moral, emotional, spiritual, and often physical decline, deterioration, and failure.
 Humility corrects pride in its multiple forms, such as arrogance and grandiosity; honesty corrects the manifold expressions of dishonesty, such as lying and cheating; gratitude corrects ingratitude in its various manifestations, such as greed and envy.

 7. Virtues are also corrective of defective emotions.
 Patience, tolerance, and forgiveness are antidotes to self-righteous anger and resentment; faith and courage to self-centered fear and paralyzing anxiety; acceptance to distorted guilt, remorse, regret, and self-pity; hope to despair and depression.